interstellar/starlight/starlight/doc/Protocol.md

 with no delay,
 at any time.

-This specification is for payment channels that allow locking up and transferring lumens, the native currency of the Stellar network.
+This specification is for payment channels that lock up and transfer lumens, the native currency of the Stellar network.
 It generalizes,
 with some minor modifications,